 ‘Letters to Nancy’

-A display in the Blenheim Pavilion of some of the many hundreds of letters Nancy received in 1919, at the time of her election.
-From positive words of reassurance to “…Dear lady don’t be consistently feminist or you will ruin our cause!”, we reveal what impact a woman taking a seat in parliament had on the people of Britain.
+There was a display in the Blenheim Pavilion of some of the many hundreds of letters Nancy received in 1919, at the time of her election.
+From positive words of reassurance to the less certain “…Dear lady don’t be consistently feminist or you will ruin our cause!” reveal what impact a woman taking a seat in parliament had on the people of Britain.

-The celebration also includes ‘Astor Voices’ with oral testimonies from Nancy’s grandchildren as they walk through the Clivedon estate, providing a glimpse of the Nancy only those close to her had the chance to experience.
+The celebration also included ‘Astor Voices’ with oral testimonies from Nancy’s grandchildren as they walk through the Cliveden estate, providing a glimpse of the Nancy only those close to her had the chance to experience.
 Did you know that the Blenheim Pavilion was once the Astor grandchildren’s sand pit?

 For more information about The Astors at Cliveden visit The National Trust website